 Most of these reviews lack any mention of the specific Dem policies that should be amended, for the Party to remain viable.
 Ditto for Dem pundits on Sunday shows.
-It is like going to marriage counseling every Tuesday to fix a failing marriage, without ever mentioning, one spouse spends every Monday having affairs, and the other, gambles away the mortgage payment, every Thursday.
+It is akin to attending marriage counseling every Tuesday to fix a failing marriage, without ever mentioning, one spouse spends every Monday having affairs, and the other, gambles away the mortgage payment, every Thursday.

 Perhaps in light of Biden's age and serious medical challenges, Dems are waiting for him to pass, so they can lay the blame for Dem policy failures, at his feet and those of his Rasputins.
 If not, the lack of remorse is stunning.
 The only plan seems to be, waiting for Trump to fail spectacularly.
 While that is certainly a possibility, it is also possible Trump will succeed economically.
 Or a man of Trump's advanced age, might pass the reigns of power, prior to the end of his term.
 If Dems think they have problems now, wait until they must counter MAGA policies, without Trump to kick around.